 The Worst Person in the Universe: Congressman Frank Wolf (R-VA)

-Writer’s Note: This is the first in a new series called “Worst Person in the Universe.”
+Note: This is the first in a new series called “Worst Person in the Universe.”
 It’s a bastard ripoff of Larry Flynt’s “Asshole of the Month” column which used to appear in Hustler, and Kieth Olbermann’s “Worst Person in the World” television segment on MSNBC.
 This month’s playmate is Republican Congressman Frank Wolf, of Virginia.

 Frank Wolf is the worst person in the universe.

 Rep. Wolf is a longtime Republican congressman from Virginia.
 He was elected to the U.S. House of Representatives way back in 1980, riding the cozy coattails of Ronald Reagan’s landslide victory.
 Since then, Rep. Wolf has been as faithful as a potted planet, deeply rooted to every corporate-funded, neoconservative, right-wing cause.
-Like a slice of cold stale pizza, he’s one of the final leftovers of the late Jerry Falwell’s “Moral Majority,” a witch-hunting political movement of Bible-thumpers who once professed to know what’s good for us all, and was dedicated to transforming America into a modern theocracy named “Jesusville.”
+Like a slice of cold stale pizza, he’s one of the stale leftovers of the late Jerry Falwell’s “Moral Majority,” a witch-hunting political movement of Bible-thumpers who once professed to know what’s good for us all, and was dedicated to transforming America into a modern theocracy named “Jesusville.”

 Today, Rep. Wolf represents one of the wealthiest congressional districts in the nation, which are the Northern Virginia counties on the western outskirts of Washington, D.C., out near Dulles Airport and the pastures of wonderland beyond.
 His constituents are far wealthier and more conservative than average, even by Virginia standards.
-Yet many of Wolf supporters earn their living and made their considerable fortunes from close connections to the federal government, conceding an obvious paradoxical hypocrisy to their core belief in “limited government.”
+Yet many of Wolf supporters earn their living and made their considerable fortunes from close connections to the federal government, conceding obvious paradoxical hypocrisy to their core belief in “limited government.”
 Amend that to “limited government that benefits us.”

 Fortunately for those of us addicted to the sin of online poker, he’s retiring at the end of this year.
 However, don’t start celebrating just yet.
 He’s likely to be replaced by a copycat conservative, you know one of those flip-floppers who professes defending the virtue of “individual freedom” against the intrusion of big government, while insisting the federal government to tell you precisely what you can do, and how to live your life.

 Rep. Wolf opposes all forms of gambling on moral grounds.
 But he’s also politically astute enough to know that Victorian-era thinking won’t play in today’s mainstream.
-So, he opposes expansion of gambling (and by association — online poker) for other reasons, most of which are fabrications.
+So, he opposes the expansion of gambling (and by association — online poker) for other reasons, most of which are fabrications.
 The latest ruse for stopping gambling is “national security.”
 After all, who’s willing to go on record against that?

 Consider the jaw-dropping verbiage contained in Rep. Wolf’s letter, where he quotes from an FBI report, which was sent to his fellow congressmen and dated Jan.
-13. In the letter (copied below from link supplied by the venerable Marco Valerio), Rep. Wolf makes an eye-popping number of assertions.
+13. In the letter (copied below from the link supplied by the venerable Marco Valerio), Rep. Wolf makes an eye-popping number of assertions.

 The third paragraph reads:

 “Online poker attracts big money.
-As recently demonstrated by American poker player Brian Hastings and his Swedish competitor half a world away, a single online poker game facilitated the international transfer of of $5 million in mere hours.
+As recently demonstrated by American poker player Brian Hastings and his Swedish competitor half a world away, a single online poker game facilitated the international transfer of $5 million in mere hours.
 Accordingly, an established al-Qaida poker network could extract enough untraceable money from the United States in just a few days to fund several 9/11 attacks.”

 QUOTE: “An established al-Qaida online poker network”….?
 Really?
 Al-Qaida is setting up a poker network?
 Will this be something like Full Tilt Poker?